KDKA-FM

-KDKA-FM (93.7 MHz, "93.7 The Fan") is a commercial FM radio station licensed to serve Pittsburgh, Pennsylvania.
+KDKA-FM (93.7 MHz, "93-7 The Fan") is a commercial FM radio station licensed to serve Pittsburgh, Pennsylvania.
 The station is owned by Audacy, Inc. through licensee Audacy License, LLC and broadcasts a sports radio format.
 Studios are located at Foster Plaza near Green Tree (west of Pittsburgh) while the broadcast tower used by the station is located near Mount Washington, next to its former studios in Pittsburgh's South Shore neighborhood at.

 KDKA-FM serves as the flagship station for the Pittsburgh Pirates Radio Network and the University of Pittsburgh Panthers IMG radio network.
-It broadcasts in the HD Radio format and simulcasts the news/talk programming of co-owned KDKA (1020 AM) on its HD2 subchannel, while the national network feed of CBS Sports Radio is heard on its HD3 subchannel.
+It broadcasts in the HD Radio format and simulcasts the news/talk programming of co-owned KDKA (1020 AM) on its HD2 subchannel, while the national network feed of Westwood One Sports is heard on its HD3 subchannel.

-KDKA-FM also carries Infinity Sports Network programming late nights and on weekends.
+KDKA-FM also carries Westwood One Sports programming late nights and on weekends.

 History

 KDKA-FM's HD Radio Channels on a SPARC Radio with PSD and EAS.